 - Interest (up to 15 points) explain the connection between personal interest and the interdisciplinary and international character of the programme of study in a structured way.

-- Interdisciplinary Study skills (up to 20 points), e.g. supplementary studies, courses attended abroad, language courses, or other courses beyond the scope of the curriculum of the applicant's subject area.
+- Interdisciplinary study skills (up to 20 points), e.g. supplementary studies, courses attended abroad, language courses, or other courses beyond the scope of the curriculum of the applicant's subject area.

 - 70 points or more, you will directly get a confirmation signed by the chair of examiners of having passed the aptitude assessment process

 - < 50 points in total, you are not involved in the remainder of the process and you will receive a rejection note via email stating that your application was rated with less than 50 points in total.

 If you are invited for an interview, you will receive the date for your interview at least one week in advance.
 If you cannot visit us in Bayreuth, we will arrange a Skype interview.
 The interview lasts between 20 to 30 minutes and will be held in English.
 Two of our committee members will interview you.
 You can achieve a maximum of 30 points.